Home » Food Information » Freezer Burnt Shrimp: Can You Eat Them, And What Are The Common Signs?

 Conclusion

-If you do consume freezer-burnt shrimp, take extra precautions to ensure that it is cooked properly and that all the bacteria have been killed.
+If you consume freezer-burnt shrimp, take extra precautions to ensure that it is cooked properly and that all the bacteria have been killed.

 About Maria Foster